Forricide/still-feel-alive/Chapter 1.md

 *Tired*.

 The alarm isn't going off.
 She can't quite make out the digits, but it *looks* like 5:00.
-When was she going to get up, again?
+What time was she going to get up, again?

 Not at 5AM, that's for sure.
 She closes her eyes, takes a deep breath, and waits to fall back asleep.